-How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)
+How To Make Your Coloring Pages Look Better?

-Adult coloring is a relaxing hobby to begin, great to help you deal with the busy everyday.
+Adult coloring is a relaxing hobby to begin, and great to help you deal with the busy every day.
 Honing your coloring skills will give you a great feeling of satisfaction.
-However, make sure that when you first start out do not set your sights unreasonably high.
-Instead of aiming for perfection at the very beginning, getting frustrated with yourself and giving up, focus on one small aspect of your coloring page at a time.
-A good example would be to focus practicing coloring on a single strawberry, or a single leaf.
+However, make sure that when you first start do not set your sights unreasonably high.
+Instead of aiming for perfection at the very beginning, getting frustrated with yourself, and giving up, focus on one small aspect of your coloring page at a time.
+A good example would be to focus on practicing coloring on a single strawberry, or a single leaf.

 Getting Started

-How To Make Your Coloring Pages Look Better ( Make Them Look Realistic) Get started with the base layer, this should be a smooth layer that is easy to build upon.
-You can use markers oil pastels, mixing of mediums is encouraged to create depth.
+Get started with the base layer, this should be a smooth layer that is easy to build upon.
+You can use markers oil pastels, and mixing of mediums is encouraged to create depth.
 Make sure to turn the page to make coloring easier on yourself.
 Also, another quick tip is: When you think you are done add another layer.
 Each added layer will create greater depth in your coloring page.

 Supplies